daninoks/tasks/task1/README.md

 ## TASK 2

 ### Usage:
-> This program will launch a specified process and periodically (with a provided time interval).
+> This program will launch a specified process and periodically
-> collect CPU/RSS/VMS about it
+> (with a provided time interval) collect CPU/RSS/VMS of this process.

 Script can be run with defaults:
 ```